Soul Calibur 2

 character...
 Heihachi (PS2 version), Spawn (Xbox version) and Link (Gamecube

-saw before.
-For the record, my favorite guest character in SC2 would have to be Heihachi,
+saw until Soul Calibur 2.
+My personal favorite guest character in SC2 would have to be

 playing "Tekken style" in Soul Calibur

-Museum Mode also returns from SC1 and includes all of the awesome content that you'd
+Museum Mode also returns from the first game and includes all of the awesome content you'd

 quality artwork/endings, Exhibition Theater (where you can view the awesome